linode/docs/docs/guides/databases/postgresql/how-to-back-up-your-postgresql-database/index.md

 ## Automate Backups with a Cron Task

-You may want to set up a cron job so that your database backs up automatically at regular intervals.
+In this next section, we will learn how to import a database in PostgresQL and automate the process.
+To do this you will need to set up a cron job so that your database backs up automatically at regular intervals.
 The steps in this section sets up a cron task that runs `pg_dump` once every week.

 1. Make sure you are logged in as the `postgres` user: